 It’s no revelation that Americans aren’t getting along.
-But it’s easier to diagnose the problem than come up with solutions.
-The organization Braver Angels brings Americans together to bridge the partisan divide, offering tools and running workshops that convince Republicans and Democrats to meet but not necessarily in the middle.
+But Braver Angels is working to address this problem.
+The organization brings Americans together to bridge the partisan divide, offering tools and running workshops that convince Republicans and Democrats to meet but not necessarily in the middle.
 “Conflict can actually be a pathway to intimacy and connection rather than division, if you have the right structure for bringing people together,” says Ciaran O’Connor, the organization’s Chief Marketing Officer.
 We’re delighted to have Ciaran and Braver Angels' National Ambassador John Wood, Jr. on the show to describe their methods, largely based on marriage counseling techniques, and to talk about where to go next.
 “How do you scale that up and apply that to the digital space, given that that is the key battlefield?” asks John.
 Technology companies play a role here, and the wisdom of people doing the work on the ground is a valuable guide.

 John Wood, Jr. is a former nominee for Congress and a former Vice Chairman of the Republican Party of Los Angeles County.
 A noted writer and speaker on the subjects of political and racial reconciliation, John’s written work has been featured in publications including The Wall Street Journal, The Washington Examiner and Quillette Magazine.
 He is a national spokesperson for the bipartisan organization Braver Angels and lives in South Los Angeles with his wife and three children.